WHAT DO I NEED?

 Put away harsh cleaning products, human medications and household poisons, and rehome any house plants that might be toxic to her.
 Make sure foods that aren’t healthy for a cat’s tummy are placed securely out of reach.

-Last but not least, bring your new feline to a caring veterinarian for a wellness exam within 30 days after adoption, or sooner if booster vaccines are needed.
+Last but not least, be prepared to bring your new feline for a wellness exam within 30 days after adoption, or sooner if booster vaccines are needed.
 Make this appointment even before you bring your kitty home.
+If you do not currently have a vet, sign up with a one in advance since not all vet offices accept new clients.

 ALRIGHT, I THINK I’M READY TO APPLY; WHAT NOW?